 Men who suspect they may suffer from BPH should make sure to see a physician to rule out prostate cancer.
 After this has been done, many natural options are available that have good scientific backing.
 Indeed, there are few other conditions for which so many natural therapies have good supporting evidence for efficacy.
 However, there is one potential advantage for standard medications: some have been shown sufficiently effective at slowing the progression of BPH to help men avoid surgery, while this has not been shown to be true of any natural options.
 60

 The best-documented herbal treatment for BPH is the oil of the berry of the saw palmetto tree.
 This herb is so well accepted in Europe that synthetic pharmaceuticals are considered alternative therapy for BPH.
 Saw palmetto offers two potential advantages over conventional drug treatment.
 The most obvious is that it usually causes no side effects.
-Another advantage is that saw palmetto does not change protein-specific antigen (PSA) levels.
+Another advantage is that saw palmetto does not change prostate-specific antigen (PSA) levels.
 Lab tests that measure PSA are used to screen for prostate cancer.
 The widely used drug Proscar can artificially lower PSA levels, which may have the unintended effect of masking prostate cancer.

 Despite its popularity, the scientific evidence that saw palmetto is effective for prostate enlargement is inconsistent at best.